Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Numerical analysis

+In addition, we investigate the dependence of both the NLL resummation improved one-loop correction and the newly derived NLP corrections on the inverse moment $\lambda_B$ at $q^2=0$.
+We take $\{\hat{\sigma}_{1},\hat{\sigma}_{2}\}=\{0,\pi^2/6\}$ as the central values and display the corresponding numerical results in Fig.~\ref{fig:Lamtot}.
+For instance, we observe that the form factors $\mathcal{V}_{B\to K^{*}}$ and $\mathcal{A}_{0,B \to K^{*}}$ exhibit a pronounced decrease with increasing $\lambda_B $.
+By adopting $\lambda_B = 389(35)$ MeV as input from lattice QCD in Ref. \cite{Han:2024min}, we find that both the central values and uncertainties of the form factors are reduced by approximately 20$\%$ compared to those obtained with $\lambda_B = 350(150)$ MeV.
+Notably, the light-cone sum rules based on light-meson LCDA suggest $\lambda_B \approx$ 300 MeV, when fitting $\lambda_B$ by using the form factor values from Ref.~\cite{Bharucha:2015bzk}.
+This discrepancy between $\lambda_B \approx$ 300 MeV and the $\lambda_B$ = 389 MeV derived by lattice QCD may stem from unaccounted power corrections in current lattice QCD simulations, which could potentially introduce additional systematic uncertainties.

-Since our LCSR predictions are valid only in the large recoil region $0\leq q^2\leq 6 ~\rm{GeV}^2$, we have to extrapolate the LCSR calculations of the $B\to K^*$ form factors to the entire kinematic region of $q^2$ by employing the BCL $z$-series expansion based upon the positivity and analyticity properties of these transition form factors \cite{Okubo:1971my,Bourrely:1980gp,Lellouch:1995yv,Bourrely:2005hp,Bourrely:2008za}.
-Applying the conformal transformation
+Since LCSR predictions are valid only in the large recoil region, it is necessary to extrapolate the LCSR results for the $B\to K^*$ form factors to the entire kinematic region by employing the BCL $z$-series expansion \cite{Okubo:1971my, Bourrely:1980gp, Bourrely:2008za, Lellouch:1995yv, Bourrely:2005hp}, which is based on the positivity and analyticity of the transition form factors.
+For this purpose, we apply the conformal transformation